pavi2410/spaghetti/README.md

 # Spaghetti

+A CyberChef-like tool built with React Flow for visual node-based data processing.
+Designed for quick and dirty experimentation and exploration, making it perfect for learning and educational purposes.
+Can be easily embedded into websites, blogs, tutorials, and documentation.

-A web-based tool that allows you to build execution graphs for parsing and decoding data.
-Built with React Flow, Vite, and shadcn/ui.
-Named "Spaghetti" after how easy it is to make node graph code look like spaghetti.
+Named "Spaghetti" after how easy it is to make node graph code look like spaghetti when building complex data processing pipelines.

 ## Features

-- Build execution graphs using React Flow
+- **Visual Node-Based Interface**: Build execution graphs using React Flow for intuitive data processing
+- **Educational Focus**: Perfect for learning and experimenting with data transformations
+- **Embeddable**: Can be integrated into websites, blogs, tutorials, and documentation
+- **Code Generation**: Export your data processing pipelines to various programming languages
+- **Built-in Function Classes**:
+  - String manipulation
+  - Binary data operations
+  - Cryptography functions
+  - JSON processing
   - Base64 encoding/decoding
   - JWT encoding/decoding
+  - Compression algorithms
+  - And more data transformation operations
+- **User Experience**:
-- Command palette for quick actions
+  - Command palette for quick actions (Ctrl/Cmd + K)
   - Search functionality
   - Share your graphs via URL
   - Function documentation viewer
+- **Quick Experimentation**: Designed for rapid prototyping and exploration

 ## Getting Started